HannahBruch/MyTouhouCompletion/README.md

   206 "Unseasonal Butterfly Storm"
   207 "Blind Nightbird"
   208 "Emperor of the Land of the Rising Sun"
+  209 "Stare of the Hazy Phantom Moon "Lunatic Red Eyes""

 ## Touhou 9 POFV